lowercasename/beyond-gender-manifesto/about.md

 permalink: "/about/"

 ---
-I am definitely in permissions hell
+I am maybe in permissions hell